exo-explore/exo/README.md

 ## Get Involved

 exo is **experimental** software.
-We welcome contributions from the community.
+Expect bugs early on.
+Create issues so they can be fixed.
+The [exo labs](https://x.com/exolabs_) team will strive to resolve issues quickly.

+We also welcome contributions from the community.
 We have a list of bounties in [this sheet](https://docs.google.com/spreadsheets/d/1cTCpTIp48UnnIvHeLEUNg1iMy_Q6lRybgECSFCoVJpE/edit?usp=sharing).

 ## Features